[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 Steps to Check iCloud Storage

-2. Choose Manage Storage.
+2. Choose Manage Account Storage or Manage Storage.

 3. At the top of the screen, you'll notice a bar chart showing which types of files are taking up your iCloud storage space.